widd/cp-protocol/as2/server/player.md

 ### Send Message
 Sent to all penguins in a room to show a message said by a penguin.
+The client will animate moving the penguin from positionX to positionY.
 `sm`

 |Argument|Type|Variadic?|